Mich8952/Tic_tac_tool/README.md

 ## Running Locally

-If you prefer to load a local version of the UI, you can follow the directions below. **Please note that there is no difference functionally between using the URL and running locally.**
+If you prefer to load a local version of the UI, you can follow the directions below. **Please note that there is no difference functionally between using the duckdns URL and running locally.**

 ### 1. Download the policy folder from SharePoint